teddynted/website-content/content/blog/amazon-dynamodb-and-serverless-framework.md

 npm i apisauce --save
 ```

-Let's also upgrade to the latest next package, since our cloned repo is on 8.0.0:
+Let's also upgrade to the latest next package, since our cloned repo is on version 8.0.0:

 ```bash
 npm uninstall next